X-Men: Second Coming: Aftermath

 After leaving the X-Men due to Cyclops' more militant style of leadership, Beast heads to L.A. to meet up with his girlfriend Abigail Brand who stands him up, only to meet up with Molly Hayes of the Runaways.
 The two discuss extinction, faith, and living life to its fullest.

-Hope is at the Baxter Building with Dr. Nemesis and Rogue, receiving a physical from Mr. Fantastic, as well as conversing with his son Franklin Richards.
+Hope is at the Baxter Building with Doctor Nemesis and Rogue, receiving a physical from Mister Fantastic, as well as conversing with his son Franklin Richards.
 Upon giving Hope a clean bill of health, Reed suggests that Hope try to locate her family in an attempt to learn more about who she really is.
 On the way back to Utopia, Hope insists on doing just that.

 Cyclops takes some time off to go hunting in the Savage Land, during which he encounters Steve Rogers, who suggests that Cyclops bring the X-Men out of the shadows and into the light as heroes.
 Rogers arranges to have the President award Scott the Presidential Medal of Freedom, which sways the people of San Francisco to welcome the X-Men back.

-During a celebration on Utopia, Cyclops sneaks away to talk to Hope, in an attempt to discuss a strategy of dealing with the five lights.
-Hope becomes agitated at his expectations and just wants to find her family.
-Scott, realizing his mistreatment of Hope, decides that he'll deal with the lights and send a team to escort Hope to Alaska, much to her delight.
+During a celebration held on Utopia, Cyclops absconds to converse with Hope, with the objective of discussing a plan to address the five lights.
+Hope becomes restless and expresses her desire to locate her family.
+Scott recognizes his improper behavior towards Hope, and resolves to handle the lights himself, while assigning a team to escort Hope to Alaska, which pleases her.

-The storyline span-off a new ongoing series, Generation Hope that focuses on the five lights.
+The story line spans-off a new ongoing series, Generation Hope that focuses on the five lights.